 - A. One-Time Funds.
-The BAC notes that the MPPB backslides from the 2017-19 budget in its use of one-time revenues to fund ongoing expenditures, and recommends that the final budget explore ways to reduce or eliminate reliance on such revenues for ongoing expenditures, focusing one-time revenues on paying down unfunded liabilities. - CARRYFORWARD B. Landscaping and Lighting Assessment District (LLAD).
-The BAC recommends the City pursue options for an appropriate revenue replacement for LLAD to resolve the problem described in the MPPB.
+The BAC notes that the MPPB backslides from the 2017-19 budget in its use of one-time revenues to fund ongoing expenditures, and recommends that the final budget explore ways to reduce or eliminate reliance on such revenues for ongoing expenditures, focusing one-time revenues on paying down unfunded liabilities. - B. Landscaping and Lighting Assessment District (LLAD).
+The BAC recommends the City pursue options for an appropriate revenue replacement for LLAD to resolve the problem described in the MPPB. - C. Revenues.

-C. Revenues.
 The BAC reiterates its recommendation that more time be spent exploring the revenue side of the budget.
 Recognizing that the budget is both a revenue and expenditure program we have in the past recommended that significantly more time be spent on reviewing the revenue side of the budget.
-In our prior reports we have recommended seeking greater public engagement in revenue analysis and even year in-depth examination of various revenue scenarios.
+In our prior reports we have recommended seeking greater public engagement in revenue analysis and even year in-depth examination of various revenue scenarios. - D. Other Post-Employment Benefits ("OPEB").
+The BAC commends the City for establishing and following its OPEB policy.
+However, it recommends that the budget document analyze the difference between the City's contributions under the OPEB policy and its actuarially determined OPEB contributions to maintain public awareness of the need for continued public action on this subject.